Healthcare Centres

 Ask a Nurse for Help

-Many health care centres have specific counsultation for youth aged 13-20.
+Many health care centres have specific consultation for youth aged 13–20.
 They can come there to discuss their health and wellness.

-There are also special emergency receptions for victims of sexual assault for those that are unable to reach the ERs for sexual assault in Reykjavik and Akureyri.
+There are special emergency care for victims of sexual assault for sexual assault in Reykjavik and Akureyri.
 There is access to this reception 24/7.
+If you live outside of those areas you can get help at these healthcare institutions:

 Website